Recreational & Commercial Boating

 You also have the right to ask a licensing agency to review its compliance with legal obligations to protect privacy - if you are aggrieved by the licensing agency's conduct.
 You should contact the licensing agency directly to find out how to submit an application.

-The Office of Finance and Services may modify this statement from time to time.
+The Department of Finance, Services and Innovation may modify this statement from time to time.
 This statement was last modified on 06 June 2011.